WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    This requires that signed responses need to include a version number or timestamp, but allows a server to provide a single signature covering all valid versions.
 1. A replacement for the whole exchange's signature.
-This requires the author to separately re-sign each valid version and requires each version to include a different update URL, but allows intermediates to serve less data.
+This requires the publisher to separately re-sign each valid version and requires each version to include a different update URL, but allows intermediates to serve less data.
 This is the approach taken in {{proposal}}.
 1. A replacement for the exchange's signature and an update for the embedded `expires` and related cache-control HTTP headers {{?RFC7234}}.
-This naturally extends authors' intuitions about cache expiration and the existing cache revalidation behavior to signed exchanges.
+This naturally extends publishers' intuitions about cache expiration and the existing cache revalidation behavior to signed exchanges.
 This is sketched and its downsides explored in {{validity-with-cache-control}}.